Busedame/push_swap/README.md

 - rra, rrb, rrr 🔄 – Reverse rotate (shift elements downward, moving the last to the first).

 The program is structured with separate sorting algorithms for different *amounts* of numbers.
-"Small sort algorithms" are implemented for 2, 3, 4 and 5 numbers, and a "big sort algorithm" is implemented for > 5 numbers.
+- "Small sort algorithms" are implemented for 2, 3, 4 and 5 numbers.
+- A "big sort algorithm" is implemented for > 5 numbers.

 **Error handling:**
 The program prints "Error\n" if: